Frederick J. Almgren Jr.

-He was a student of Herbert Federer, one of the founders of geometric measure theory, and was the advisor and husband (as his second wife) of Jean Taylor.
+Almgren was a student of Herbert Federer, one of the founders of geometric measure theory, and was the advisor and husband (as his second wife) of Jean Taylor.

 His daughter, Ann S. Almgren, is an applied mathematician who works on computational simulations in astrophysics.
 His son, Robert F. Almgren, is an applied mathematician working on market microstructure and trade execution.

+Almgren died in Princeton, New Jersey on February 5, 1997, aged 63.